HughesyHugh/HughesyHugh.github.io/README.md

 1. Solidify my understanding of HTML and CSS.
 2. Develop additional familiarity with organising the project files to a more professional standard.

-3. Further my knowledge of JavaScript by building web apps, hosting them online and linking to them from this website.
+3. Further my knowledge of JavaScript by building web apps, hosting them online and linking to them from this site.

-4. As I undertake courses of varied technologies I'll upload course projects also.